Peter Fonda: Early life

 Peter attended the Fay School in Southborough, Massachusetts, and was a member of the Class of 1954.
 He then matriculated in Westminster School, a Connecticut boarding school in Simsbury, where he graduated in 1958.

-Once he graduated, Fonda studied acting in Omaha, Nebraska, his father's home town.
-While attending the University of Nebraska-Omaha, Fonda joined the Omaha Community Playhouse.
+Once he graduated, Fonda studied acting in Omaha, Nebraska, his father's hometown.
+While attending the University of Nebraska Omaha, Fonda joined the Omaha Community Playhouse.

 Career

 Early years and film work

 Upon his return to New York, Fonda joined the Cecilwood Theatre in 1960.
 Afterwards, he found work on Broadway and gained notice in Blood, Sweat and Stanley Poole, written by James and William Goldman, which ran for 84 performances in 1961.
 Fonda began guest starring on television shows like Naked City, The New Breed, Wagon Train, and The Defenders.

 Fonda's first film came when producer Ross Hunter was looking for a new male actor to romance Sandra Dee in Tammy and the Doctor (1963).
 He was cast in the role, in what was a minor hit.
 He followed this with a support part in The Victors (1963), a bleak look at American soldiers in World War II, directed by Carl Foreman.
 Fonda's performance won him a Golden Globe Award for most promising newcomer.

 Fonda continued to work in television, guest starring in Channing, Arrest and Trial, The Alfred Hitchcock Hour, and 12 O'Clock High.
 He also tested for the role of John F. Kennedy in PT-109.
 Fonda impressed Robert Rossen who cast him in what would be Rossen's last movie, Lilith (1964), alongside Warren Beatty, Jean Seberg and Gene Hackman.
 Fonda's performance was well reviewed.
 Shortly before dying, Rossen signed him to a seven-film contract which was to start with an adaptation of Bang the Drum Slowly.
 Fonda graduated to a starring role in The Young Lovers (1964), about out-of-wedlock pregnancy, the sole directorial effort of Samuel Goldwyn Jr.